drakkan/sftpgo/docs/rest-api.md

 The user/admin association can be:

-- static, a user/admin is explictly associated to the API key
+- static, a user/admin is explicitly associated to the API key
-- dynamic, the API key has no user/admin associated, you need to add ".username" at the end of the key to specificy the user/admin to impersonate.
+- dynamic, the API key has no user/admin associated, you need to add ".username" at the end of the key to specify the user/admin to impersonate.
 For example if your API key is `6ajKLwswLccVBGpZGv596G.ySAXc8vtp9hMiwAuaLtzof` and you want to impersonate the admin with username `myadmin` you have to use `6ajKLwswLccVBGpZGv596G.ySAXc8vtp9hMiwAuaLtzof.myadmin` as API key.

 The API key scope defines if the API key can impersonate users or admins.
 Before you can impersonate a user/admin you have to set `allow_api_key_auth` at user/admin level.
 Each user/admin can always revoke this permission.